avalon60/OraTAPI/README.md

 ## Installation

-The preferred installation model is now wheel-first.
+The supported public installation model is wheel-first.
 Install OraTAPI into a Python 3.10, 3.11, 3.12, or 3.13 virtual environment and run the installed console scripts from that environment.
+This is the recommended path for both local wheel installs and PyPI installs.

 ### Preferred: install from wheel